Snow Canyon State Park

 Base Camp St. George

 Snow Canyon State Park is just 10 miles from nearby St. George, Utah’s warm-weather haven for people of all ages and interests.
-St. George offers a wide range of local dining and accommodations and is a great base camp for visitors to Zion and Bryce National Parks, multiple scenic state parks and Lake Powell.
-Within the town, you can experience championship golfing or relax at a world-class health and fitness spa like Green Valley Boutique Hotel and Spa.
+St. George offers a wide range of local dining and accommodations and is a great base camp for visitors to Zion National Park and multiple scenic state parks.
+Within the town, you can experience championship golfing or relax at a world-class health and fitness spa.

 Things to do in St. George